Table of Contents

 - It is a mild laxative, and gives relief in constipation.

 - It pacifies Pitta.

-- It protects body from the side-effects of summer heat.
+- It protects the body from the side-effects of summer heat.

-- It is useful in diarrhoea from heat.
+- It is useful in diarrhea from heat.

 Patanjali Divya Gulkand Therapeutic Uses

 - Burning sensation in the body

 - Excessive menstrual bleeding, vaginal infections, and inflammation